Amin Wardak

-Amin Wardak (born 1951) is a major Afghan mujahideen leader who mostly fought against the Afghan communist regime and the Soviet invaders in his home region of Wardak Province during the Soviet–Afghan War in the 1980s.
-However, his reach of military actions had spread till the provinces of Ghazni and Kabul, and his political influence and relations towards the other mujahideen groups was reaching even further.
+Amin Wardak (born 1951) is a major Afghan mujahideen leader who mostly fought against the Soviet-backed Democratic Republic of Afghanistan in his home region of Maidan Wardak Province during the Soviet–Afghan War in the 1980s.
+However, his reach of military actions had spread till the provinces of Ghazni and Kabul, and his political influence and relations towards the other mujahideen groups reached even further.

 Early life

+Amin Wardak was born in 1951 in Maidan Wardak Province, Afghanistan.
 He was educated at the Franco-Afghan Lycée Esteqlal in Kabul, before taking his B.A. in documentation française at Kabul University.